1st Overall Draft Picks: Which League Does it Better?

 TOTAL: 12/50

-The MLB has the longest draft of any league with the most selections, so there’s a higher chance of the first-overall pick not being the best player of that class.
+The MLB has the longest draft of any league, with the most selections, so there’s a higher chance of the first-overall pick not being the best player of that class.
 But still, this is proving that the value of the first-overall pick might be overvalued in sport.
 While there’s certainly a higher chance of that player being everything you’d hope for, very rarely does it lead to a championship in any sport.

 NHL Draft: 2000 to 2009 First-Overall Picks